-As a long time traditional turkey hunter who loves the challenge of getting Mr. Tom in close, I scratch my head every time I hear or read about someone looking for the biggest, baddest, most pellets in a 10 inch circle at 40 yards, “reach out and get some” at 75 yards turkey gun, choke and load on the market.
-That conversation seemed to dominate the internet turkey talk sites over the past few years, but now the talk has shifted to finding that magical blend for the smaller shotgun gauges, including the .410.
+As a longtime, traditional turkey hunter who loves the challenge of getting Mr. Tom in close, I scratch my head every time I hear or read about someone looking for the biggest, baddest, most pellets in a 10-inch circle at 40 yards, “reach out and get some” at 75 yards turkey gun, choke and load on the market.
+That conversation seemed to dominate the internet turkey talk sites over the past few years, but now the talk has shifted to finding that magical blend for the smaller shotgun gauges, including the diminutive .410.

-In today’s turkey gun market, the diminutive .410 has taken a seat on the front row when it comes to a turkey hunter’s bucket list, and the gun manufacturers have responded by introducing a number of new and exciting .410 models specifically made for turkey hunting.
-What was once considered a beginner’s shotgun can be found in the gun safe of turkey fanatics, young and old.
+In today’s turkey gun market, the little .410 has taken a seat on the front row when it comes to a turkey hunter’s bucket list, and the gun manufacturers have responded by introducing a number of new and exciting .410 models specifically make for turkey hunting.
+What was once considered a beginner’s shotgun can be found in the gun safe of turkey fanatics young and old.

 .410 Turkey Loads

 Back in the day, when turkey loads only contained chilled or slightly hardened lead shot, turkey guns, regardless of barrel length and choke, were limited in their range to harvest a gobbler at much more than 40 yards.
-And back then, most turkey hunters wouldn’t think of taking anything afield but a 10 or 12 gauge shotgun.
-For those who dared to go afield in search of Mr. Tom with the .410, the real range with a three-inch shell payload of lead funneled through a full choke was in the vicinity of 25 to 30 yards.
+And back then, most turkey hunters wouldn’t think of taking anything afield but a 10 or 12-gauge shotgun.
+For those who dared going afield in search of Mr. Tom with the .410, the real range with a 3-inch shell payload of lead funneled through a full choke was in the vicinity of 25 to 30 yards.
 And 30 was a bit of a stretch.

-The tungsten-based Hevi-Shot Hevi-X Strut and the new TSS (Tungsten Super Shot) loads from companies like Apex Ammunition and Federal Ammunition now make the .410 a viable option for the turkey hunter.
+The tungsten based Hevi-Shot Hevi-X Strut and the new TSS (Tungsten Super Shot) loads from companies like Apex and Federal now make the .410 a viable option for the turkey hunter.
 The testing for these loads showed that a #9 or 9.5 TSS pellet carried the same punch as a #5 or #6 lead pellet.
 The #6 tungsten-based pellets in the Hevi-X Strut outperformed its lead counterparts.
-The TSS manufacturers will tell you that their advantage over lead and the heavier than lead tungsten with this data is that they could put many, many more #9 or #9.5 pellets in a .410 hull than their competition could with the larger shot sizes.
-Let’s face it, facts are facts, the TSS pellets are 22% denser than tungsten, and tungsten pellets have a higher density than lead.
+The TSS manufacturers will tell you that their advantage over lead and the heavier-than-lead tungsten with this data is that they could put many, many more #9 or #9.5 pellets in a .410 hull than their competition could with the larger shot sizes.
+Let’s face it, facts are facts, the TSS pellets are 22% more dense than tungsten and 56% more dense than lead.
 Both shot options offer a decided performance advantage over what their predecessors had at their disposal years ago.